13. Ownership and lifecycle

 ...

-The owned keyword indicates that the function assumes the ownership of the given reference argument.
+The var in the function parameter indicates that the function assumes the ownership of the given reference argument.
 This means that we are free to mutate or destruct the passed value within that function.

 When an argument is owned, the function can be sure that it can mutate the argument.
 It is possible that Mojo passes a copy of the value to the function in such cases.
 When the value is copied, then the caller has own copy and the callee function has its own copy.